 2 Bath Place High Street Moffat Dumfriesshire DG10 9HJ

-If you usually visit the practice to purchase dry eye products (eye drops, eye ointments, lid wipes) or eye supplements (Macu-Save capsules, Omega capsules), we can continue to supply you with these directly to your home.
-Please telephone us for further details.
+If you usually visit the practice to purchase dry eye products (eye drops, eye ointments, lid wipes) or eye supplements, you can continue to do so as normal.
+We can also supply you with these by post, directly to your home, for a small additional fee.
+Please telephone us to place your order.

 If you have questions, or require special assistance then please give us a call on 01683 221125.

 You can read the latest NHS advice on the virus, here.